Home | Our Partners

 It was officially launched at the Responsible Investment in Europe conference in June 2016 and has to date 35 official members from 12 European countries, ranging from a Dutch sustainable investment association and Italian ethical banking group to NGOs that address Norway’s sovereign wealth fund’s investment practices.

-SE is a member of ERIN.
+SE is a member of ERIN since 2018.